rnackman/wordlist-passphrase-generator/README.md

 It uses [Electronic Frontier Foundation](https://www.eff.org)'s long wordlist to create a passphrase according to the [dice-based guidelines provided by EFF](https://www.eff.org/dice).

+**I have absolutely no affiliation with EFF.
+But I do think they do important work well, and I hope you will consider [donating to them](https://supporters.eff.org/donate/button).**

 ## Installation
 ```bash
 pip install eff_passphrase_generator